manojkalvakolanu/chatbot/README.md

-Chatbot for document based quieries
+Chatbot for document based quieries :
 This project is a chatbot designed to handle document-based queries, built using Python and the Natural Language Processing (NLP) toolkit NLTK.

-Overview
+Overview:
 The Document-Based Chatbot allows users to ask questions or query information from a collection of documents.
 The chatbot utilizes natural language processing techniques provided by NLTK to understand user queries and retrieve relevant information from the documents.

 Features